Mbuti/WotIf.WebApp/README.md

 + Go to https://nodejs.org/en/ and download the current version of Node (not the one that is recommended for most users).
 + Once you have installed Node, make sure that it has been added to your path by opening a new terminal and typing "node -v".
 This will tell you your version of Node.
 + Also make sure that npm is now added to the path by typing "npm -v" to see your version of npm.
-+ Now open a terminal in the root of your copy of the WotIf? web applcation (not in the src folder) and type "npm install".
++ Now open a terminal in the root of your copy of the Wot-If? web applcation (not in the src folder) and type "npm install".
 This will use the node package manager to resolve all the dependencies for the web application.
-+ Now type "npm install -g angular-cli" to allow you to use Angular commands in your terminal.
++ Now type "npm install -g @angular/cli" to allow you to use Angular commands in your terminal.

-### Building a districution folder with the Angular CLI
+### Building a distribution folder with the Angular CLI (NOT NECESSARY FOR DEV)
 Now that we have our web application and the Angualr CLI installed, we can move on to bundling our web application into something that Nginx (next step) can use.

 + Navigate to the folder which contains your web applicantion.
 Example: .../documents/WotIf.WebApp/
 + Open a terminal in this folder (shift + right click => open terminal here).
-+ Type ng build prod
++ Type ng build --prod
 + This will build your web application and create a folder called dist located at .../documents/WotIf.WebApp/dist.
 (This is where Nginx must be set to point to).

-### Nginx
+### Nginx (NOT NECESSARY FOR DEV)
 > NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
 NGINX is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption. - https://www.nginx.com/resources/wiki/

 + First go to http://nginx.org/en/download.html and download the latest stable version of Nginx.